 Before your project even gets going, your focus should be on getting the project set up for success.
 Some of the things you should be thinking about are:

 Is what is being asked for feasible?
 Smart organizations will give their project management team an opportunity to create or vet the scope, budget, and timeline during the sales or shaping phase.

 If this is the case, you’ll be discussing the brief with the project sponsors, articulating the project goal and supporting objectives, discussing the project with delivery leads, creating a high-level estimate and timeline, and reviewing the plan with key stakeholders to secure approvals.

 As the high-level project parameters are agreed to, you should be swiftly moving on to project setup tasks so that your team can hit the ground running.

-This includes setting up your project management tool and file folders, creating an updated project brief, securing the team you need, kicking off the project internally, and working with your team to build a detailed Statement of Work with a more defined timeline, budget, and requirements for the parts of the project that are within your planning horizon.
+This includes setting up your project management tool and file folders, creating an updated project brief, securing the team you need, kicking off the project internally, and working with your team to build a detailed Statement of Work (or potentially a project initiation document) with a more defined timeline, budget, and requirements for the parts of the project that are within your planning horizon.